-Bitcoin defines several SIGHASH types that cover various parts of a transaction.
-In Zcash, all of these SIGHASH types are extended to cover the Zcash-specific fields nJoinSplit, vJoinSplit, and (if present) joinSplitPubKey, described in §6.1 'Encoding of Transactions' on p.
-36. They do not cover the field joinSplitSig.
+In Zcash, all SIGHASH types are extended to cover the Zcash-specific fields nJoinSplit, vJoinSplit, and if present joinSplitPubKey.
+These fields are described in §6.1 'Encoding of Transactions' on p.
+37. The hash does not cover the field joinSplitSig.